Telephone: 604 444-4889

 About the ContributorsJónína Kirton

-Jónína Kirton is a prairie-born Métis/Icelandic poet, author, and facilitator who lives in Vancouver.
+Jónína Kirton (see pronunciation aid) is a prairie-born Métis/Icelandic poet, author, and facilitator.
+She currently lives in Vancouver, on the unceded territory of the Coast Salish peoples.
 Her first collection of poetry, page as bone – ink as blood was released to wide acclaim by Talonbooks in 2015.
-Her second collection of poetry, An Honest Woman, is forthcoming in Spring 2017.
+Her second collection of poetry, An Honest Woman, was published in 2017.

 We gratefully acknowledge the financial support of the Canada Council for the Arts; the Government of Canada through the Canada Book Fund (CBF); and the Province of British Columbia through the British Columbia Arts Council for our publishing activities.